hr21don/levelsixsecurity/README.md

 In practise, is this enough???

-As Cybercriminals use thousands of lookup tables of stored potential passwords allowing them to gain access when the correct password is attempted.
+As Cybercriminals use rainbow tables of stored potential passwords allowing them to gain access when the correct password is attempted.

 Why use the pbkdf2 algorithm?